 Heidi provides timely, targeted, business-focused and practical advice to effectively address clients' needs in the FinTech and Payments industry.

-Focusing her practice on banking, financial technology (FinTech) and financial regulatory matters, and payments law, Heidi has represented clients in each segment of the industry for nearly two decades, covering a broad range of matters, including counseling on structuring products and services in light of emerging federal and state regulatory and legislative developments, implementing third party relationships, creation and management of regulatory compliance programs, due diligence for acquisitions, and federal and state regulatory enforcement matters.
+Focusing her practice on banking, financial technology (FinTech) and financial regulatory matters, and payments law, Heidi has represented clients in each segment of the industry for nearly two decades, covering a broad range of matters, including counseling on structuring products and services in light of emerging federal and state regulatory and legislative developments, negotiating and implementing third party relationships, creation and management of regulatory compliance programs, due diligence for acquisitions, and federal and state regulatory enforcement matters.

 Heidi is an accomplished author and has work published in The George Washington International Law Review.
 She is also a frequent speaker to industry groups on emerging payment systems, financial technology, and legal trends impacting the industry at large.